 Impressions from the Field Theory and Research Practice Workshop with Carla Ilten

 As part of the Research Training Group "Innovation Society Today" at the Institute for Sociology of TU Berlin, a one-day workshop on „field theory and research practice“ took place on the 29th of may 2019.
 Lead by Carla Ilten (UIC Chicago), the first part of the workshop dealt with different approaches of field theory and their historical evolvement.
 The second part of the workshop focussed on how fields are integrated in the individual research projects of the participants.

 Summer School “Innovation and Its Others: Neglected aspects of creative destruction”

-The graduate school’s summer school takes place on June 20./21.
+The research training group’s summer school takes place on June 20./21.
 We would like to invite you to join the conference part of the summer school on the 21st.
 We are happy to announce two exceptional international keynote speakers: Benoît Godin (Institut national de la recherche scientifique, Montreal) und Martin W. Bauer (London School of Economics and Political Science).
-Their keynotes will be complemented with talks from members of the graduate school.
+Their keynotes will be complemented with talks from members of the research training group.

-For further information regarding the time schedule and topics please take a look at the program (ß Link)There is no conference fee, but we got limited space so a registration via E-Mail at the graduate schools academic coordinator email@example.com is required.
+For further information regarding the time schedule and topics please take a look at the program (ß Link)There is no conference fee, but we got limited space so a registration via E-Mail at the research training group's academic coordinator firstname.lastname@example.org is required.
 The mail should include your name and, if applicable, organizational affiliation.

-The Graduate School welcomes Visiting Fellow Lauren Kilgour
+The Research Training Group welcomes Visiting Fellow Lauren Kilgour